Skip to content

 http env("HTTP_FIXTURE_URL"), body=this

 Fixtures receive the same per-test scratch directory as the scenario itself via TENZIR_TMP_DIR.
 Use it to stage temporary files or logs that should disappear after the run.
-Launch the harness with --keep when you want to retain those artefacts for debugging.
+Launch the harness with --keep when you want to retain those artifacts for debugging.

 Run the harness in update mode so it records the HTTP response next to the test.